This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re starting off your journey in Cairo there are plenty of transport options to head down to Luxor.

-Although not as comfortable, the overnight bus is a more budget friendly option.
-I would recommend GoBus, who also have an online app to book.
-The journey costs around £200EGP (£8).
+Although not as comfortable, the overnight bus is a more budget-friendly option.
+I would recommend GoBus, which also has an online app to book.
+See my full review of GoBus here.

-Or, if you’re stopping here after your cruise from Aswan, I would highly advise you staying an extra day to take in some of the sites!
+Or, if you’re stopping here after your cruise from Aswan, I would highly advise you to stay an extra day to take in some of the sites!
 Luxor has so many attractions on offer beyond the ones that the tour groups visit.

 How to travel around Luxor in Egypt

 Unlike Cairo, there is no Uber here yet!
 So, you will need to haggle for transport and haggle hard!
-People will easily mislead you here and so it’s always worth negotiating and agree the price of transport before you get in.
+People will easily mislead you here and so it’s always worth negotiating and agreeing on the price of transport before you get in.